DanielRuskin1/banksclosedtoday/README.md

 # Are Banks Closed Today?

 ## Welcome!
 "Are Banks Closed Today?" is a Rails application for checking whether banks in a given country are open.
-Check it out at http://are.banks.closed.today/.
+Check it out at http://banksclosedtoday.herokuapp.com/.
+If you're not able to access the site, you might need to wait a few hours (sorry - I'm on the free heroku plan).

 ## Getting Started
 "Are Banks Closed Today?" is very simple to setup on Heroku.
 Simply clone the repository, ensure that all dependencies are setup, then deploy to your Heroku application.